Wolverine971/9takes/src/blog/people/celebrities/Emily-Ratajkowski.md

   />
 </div>

-> **Disclaimer** This analysis of Emily Ratajkowski's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Emily.
+> **Disclaimer** This analysis of Emily Ratajkowski's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Emily.

 <p class="firstLetter">Emily Ratajkowski has been in the public eye for years as a model, actress, and author.</p>